SandyRodger/JS_210/ass_prep.md

 - Comparison in JS is accomplished with the `==` (non-strict equality) and `===` (strict equality) operators.
   - `===` only returns true if both operands are the same value and type. ie ` 1 === '1'`
   - `==` will return true if the operands are of different types, but the same values. ie ` 1 == '1'`
-  - When comparing compound objects the equality oprators evaluate whether the two oprands ar ethe same object, regardless of their content.
+  - When comparing compound objects the equality oprators evaluate whether the two operands are the same object, regardless of their content.
   - In order to compare the objects contained within, one would have to write one's own comparison function iterating through the values referenced within. ie:

 ```